The Christian Heritage Party of BC

 created additional costly bureaucracy without appreciably reducing human impact.

 Now I come to the good part.
-I would like to commend the B.C. government for its ongoing work on improving
+I would like to commend the B.C. government for its ongoing work on improving B.C.

-benefit to families, to our provincial economy and for our ability to attract both business and tourism.
+to families, to our provincial economy and for our ability to attract both business and tourism.

-If I have any complaint about B.C.'s highways, it is sometimes in the north here a delayed response to
+If I have any complaint about B.C.'s highways, it is sometimes in the north here a delayed response to winter

-reduce slush, ice buildup and the need for heavy applications of salt and large gravel.
+ice buildup and the need for heavy applications of salt and large gravel.

-Since weather conditions vary from one year to the next, it is not possible to set absolute budgets
+Since weather conditions vary from one year to the next, it is not possible to set absolute budgets for winter

-tasks of winter road maintenance may be contracted out, but the actual responsibility for public safety cannot be
+winter road maintenance may be contracted out, but the actual responsibility for public safety cannot be

 privatized.
 It rests with the ministry of highways and with the government.